nikeshkamble25/InterviewQnA/OOPs.md

 **Difference between Abstract Class and Interface**
+- Non Tech Explaination
 	- Abstract class is ment to be an abstract (incomplete) its upon users (an developer who inherits) thought process how complete the definitaion of abtsract class
 	- Abstract classes are like abstract paintings, which are not finished but its upon viewers point of view how that person sees that paintings
 	- Interface are like contracts, there are certain clause that are mandatory to complete
+- Tech Explaination
 	- Abstract class can implementation
 	- Interface dont have any definition
 	- Interfaces can be defined multiple times to a base class
 	- Interfaces can not have any variables instead it has only Function, Method and Properties

 Delegates
 	Dalegates are function pointer > functions can be passed as a parameters